 A high-quality workforce directly contributes to increased efficiency and productivity.
 In order to maintain a strong workforce, businesses will need to find new ways to improve their existing practices.
 As a result, more companies are turning to workforce management software.

 However, it is vital to understand the current workforce management trends before making any decisions to change how you use your existing system or implement a new one.
 So what are the current trends within the realm of workforce management?
 We asked University of Michigan business professor Dave Ulrich exactly that.
-According to Ulrich, there are six noteworthy trends that HR managers should pay attention to in 2019:
+According to Ulrich, there are six noteworthy trends that HR managers should pay attention to for the upcoming year:

 - Delivering value to those outside the firm as well as those inside.
 This will require HR managers to assess what value they can deliver to internal parties as well as customers, investors and communities.